 Chris then raised a question, "How does Shawn Michaels, HBK, one of the greatest performers of all time and one of the most highly decorated superstars in the history of this business turn into such a lying, cheating, pathetic little worm of a human being?
 Chris proceed to clothesline HBK and throw him face-first into the Jeritron.
 Jericho also promised that the worst was yet to come.

-This scene was reminiscent of the time when Shawn threw his former tag-team partner Marty Jannetty through the window in the infamous Barber Shop segment.
+This scene was reminiscent of when Shawn threw his former tag-team partner Marty Jannetty through the window in the legendary Barber Shop segment.

 Following the accident, the story was that Michaels suffered a detached retina.

 The next week on Raw, Chris Jericho blamed the entire audience for what occurred with Shawn Michaels.
 Ric Flair came out to confront Chris Jericho and noted that while he is retired, there’s nothing stopping him from fighting him in the parking lot.
 Jericho followed Ric to the parking lot but was met by Triple H. The two later squared off.